 If you don’t know the details on the style of ring or diamond they desire, try to have a family member or close friend find out for you.
 When in doubt, look at several options and listen to your intuition.

-Remember that you’re not just planning for a beautiful engagement, but a wedding and a future together, too.
+Remember that you’re not just planning for a beautiful engagement, but a wedding (check out the prices of wedding bands in our guide so you have a better idea about what is coming) and a future together, too.
 You’ll want to think about what you can reasonably afford—setting you up for the most favorable financial position for your marriage.

 You want to make sure you don’t go into a lot of debt to purchase a ring.
 Think about the following when it comes to your financial situation:

 With these factors in mind, estimate how much you can reasonably spend on an engagement ring.
 You want to be able to purchase a ring without financing.
 If you do need to borrow some money or pay with a credit card, be sure you can pay off the amount in a couple of months.